-If you have ever had a beautiful flower bouquet, you might have thought about ways to preserve the flowers.
-You may even be asking yourself if you can put fresh flowers in resin.
+If you have ever had beautiful flowers, you might have thought about ways to preserve the flowers.
+You may even ask yourself if you can put fresh flowers in resin.

-So, the short answer to this, unfortunately, is no. But the good news is that with a bit of preparation, you can use your fresh flowers in resin.
+The good news is that you can use your fresh flowers in resin with some preparation.

 Step 1: Plan what you want to make with your fresh flowers